nextest-rs/nextest/site/src/book/env-vars.md

 Nextest exposes these environment variables to your tests *at runtime only*.
 They are not set at build time because cargo-nextest may reuse builds done outside of the nextest environment.

 * `NEXTEST` — always set to `"1"`.
+* `NEXTEST_RUN_ID` — A UUID corresponding to a particular nextest run.
+All tests run via a particular invocation of `cargo nextest run` will have the same UUID.
 * `NEXTEST_EXECUTION_MODE` — currently, always set to `process-per-test`.
 More options may be added in the future if nextest gains the ability to run all tests within the same process ([#27]).
 * `NEXTEST_BIN_EXE_<name>` — The absolute path to a binary target's executable.
 This is only set when running an [integration test] or benchmark.
 The `<name>` is the name of the binary target, exactly as-is.
 For example, `NEXTEST_BIN_EXE_my-program` for a binary named `my-program`.
   * Binaries are automatically built when the test is built, unless the binary has required features that are not enabled.